Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## commandHere

-Use the "/here" command to send the current dimension, coordinates, and corresponding overworld/nether coordinates of your current location.
+Use the "/here" command to send the current dimension, coordinates, and corresponding overworld/nether coordinates of your current location and give oneself a 30s glowing effect.

 - Type: `String`